microsoft/pai/README.md

 Web portal and job log are helpful to analyze job failure, and OpenPAI supports SSH into environment for debugging.

-Refer to [here](docs/job_tutorial.md#how-to-debug-a-job) for more information of troubleshooting job failure on OpenPAI.
+Refer to [here](docs/user/troubleshooting_job.md) for more information about troubleshooting job failure.
 It's recommended to get code succeeded locally, then submit to OpenPAI.
-So that it doesn't need to troubleshoot code problems remotely.
+It reduces posibility to troubleshoot remotely.

 ## Administration